open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Bouncing a baby to sleep/Bouncing a baby to sleep.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        person1: grandmother
-        person2: sister
+    params_vars_person1: mother
+    params_vars_person2: grandfather
-        title: Bouncing a Baby to Sleep
+    params_vars_title: Bouncing a Baby to Sleep
-        units: $N/m$
+    params_vars_units: $N/m$
-      m1: 68.0
-      m2: 88.4
-      m_b: 7.29
-      f: 1.73
-      part3:
-        ans1:
-          value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
-        ans2:
+    params_m1: 92.8
+    params_m2: 81.0
+    params_m_b: 2.63
+    params_f: 1.51
-          value: Remove air to decrease the pressure in the ball.
+    params_part3_ans1_value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
-          feedback: Hmm, not quite.
-How would adding air affect pressure of the ball?
-        ans3:
-          value: Remove air to decrease the pressure in the ball.
+    params_part3_ans2_value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
-          feedback: Hmm, not quite.
+    params_part3_ans2_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-        ans4:
-          value: Remove air to increase the pressure in the ball.
+    params_part3_ans3_value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
-          feedback: Hmm, not quite.
+    params_part3_ans3_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-        ans5:
-          value: Remove air to increase the pressure in the ball.
+    params_part3_ans4_value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'stiffer'.
-          feedback: Hmm, not quite.
+    params_part3_ans4_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-        ans6:
-          value: Add more air to decrease the pressure in the ball.
+    params_part3_ans5_value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
-          feedback: Hmm, not quite.
+    params_part3_ans5_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-        ans7:
-          value: Add more air to decrease the pressure in the ball.
+    params_part3_ans6_value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
-          feedback: Hmm, not quite.
+    params_part3_ans6_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-        ans8:
-          value: Add more air to increase the pressure in the ball.
+    params_part3_ans7_value: Add more air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
-          feedback: Hmm, not quite.
+    params_part3_ans7_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
+    params_part3_ans8_value: Add more air to increase the pressure in the ball.
+Increased pressure makes the ball 'stiffer'.
+    params_part3_ans8_feedback: Hmm, not quite.
+How would adding air affect pressure of the ball?
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 Some  babies  like  to  be  bounced  to  calm  them  down.
-A  baby's  {{ params.vars.person1 }} ({{ params.m1 }} kg) sits on a "birthing" ball and bounces a {{ params.m_b }} kg baby with them with frequency {{ params.f }} Hz, and finds that the baby goes to sleep.
-The baby's {{ params.vars.person2 }} ({{ params.m2 }} kg) tries the same technique, but finds that the baby won't go to sleep.
-They realize that this is because they can't bounce on the ball with the same frequency as the baby's {{ params.vars.person1 }}.
+A  baby's  {{ params_vars_person1 }} ({{ params_m1 }} kg) sits on a "birthing" ball and bounces a {{ params.m_b }} kg baby with them with frequency {{ params_f }} Hz, and finds that the baby goes to sleep.
+The baby's {{ params_vars_person2 }} ({{ params_m2 }} kg) tries the same technique, but finds that the baby won't go to sleep.
+They realize that this is because they can't bounce on the ball with the same frequency as the baby's {{ params_vars_person1 }}.

 ## Part 1